L1w-Y/L1w-Y/README.md

 - 📚 Currently learning C++, Linux system programming.

-- 🌟 excited to collaborate and learn from others.
+- 🌟 Excited to collaborate and learn from others.

 - 📫 Feel free to reach out, connect, or collaborate!